kagg-design/kagg-pagespeed-module/readme.txt

 * In Nginx config, the following directives must present: pagespeed EnableCachePurge on;
 pagespeed PurgeMethod PURGE;

-= Automatic installation =

-Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
-To do an automatic install of PageSpeed Module plugin, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

-In the search field type “PageSpeed Module” and click Search Plugins.
-Once you’ve found our plugin you can view details about it such as the point release, rating and description.
-Most importantly of course, you can install it by simply clicking “Install Now”.

-= Manual installation =

-The manual installation method involves downloading our plugin and uploading it to your webserver via your favourite FTP application.
-The WordPress codex contains [instructions on how to do this here](https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

-= Updating =

-Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Frequently Asked Questions ==